Alice Kaushik: Audrey Hepburn Has Always Been My Icon

-Mumbai, Oct 19 (IANS) Actress Alice Kaushik, who plays the character Raavi in the hugely popular television show “Pandya Store”, says that contrary to popular belief, she has been nurturing the dream of becoming an actress from very early on in life.
+Actress Alice Kaushik, who plays the character Raavi in the television show “Pandya Store”, says that contrary to popular belief, she has been nurturing the dream of becoming an actress from very early on in life.

-“In my heart, I knew that if there was something I would do and give my hundred per cent, it was acting,” she said in a conversation with IANS.
+“In my heart, I knew that if there was something I would do and give my hundred per cent, it was acting,” she said in a conversation.

 “I tried pursuing other passions along the way, but the itch to act was always there, a voice at the back of my mind kept nudging me to take that chance.
 It was sort of a calling and one day, I finally decided to answer it,” the young actress added.